Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 Comparison with the Samsung Galaxy S21 Ultra and OnePlus 9 Pro

-Finally, we want the cameras in different situations with its bigger brother, the S21 Ultra and the similarly priced OnePlus 9 Pro to compare.
+Last but not least, we want to compare the cameras in different situations with its bigger brother, the S21 Ultra, and the similarly priced OnePlus 9 Pro.

-The camera comparison shows relatively well that the differences in the main and ultra wide-angle cameras between the Samsung smartphones are very limited, both in good and bad light conditions.
-Compared to the OnePlus, the Galaxy devices take slightly more saturated shots.
-However, this tide turns in low light, because Samsung takes visibly more realistic pictures here, whereas OnePlus can score with more details.
-If we switch to the ultra wide-angle camera, the S21 Plus and Ultra can no longer really compete with the OnePlus 9 Pro keep up, especially in low light.
-If you would like to zoom with your smartphone, you should not go to the 9th Pro still reach for the S21 Plus.
-Here both have absolutely no chance against the S21 Ultra, which offers a 10x optical zoom.
+The camera comparison shows relatively well that the differences in the main and ultra-wide-angle cameras between the Samsung smartphones are very limited, both in good and bad lighting conditions.
+Compared to the OnePlus, the Galaxy devices take slightly more saturated pictures.
+In low light, however, the situation changes, as Samsung takes visibly more realistic pictures, whereas OnePlus scores with more details.
+If we switch to the ultra-wide-angle camera, the S21 Plus and Ultra can no longer really keep up with the OnePlus 9 Pro, especially in low light.
+If you like to zoom with your smartphone, you should not go for the 9 Pro or the S21 Plus.
+Here, neither has a chance against the S21 Ultra, which offers a 10x optical zoom.

 Others - speakers, fingerprint sensor and much more